 Posted 2019 Mar 01

-I made these embroidered ornaments for myself, to hang on the little Christmas tree that stands in the window of my third-floor sewing loft each Christmas.
+I embroidered some vintage sewing-themed felt ornaments to hang on the little Christmas tree that stands in the window of my third-floor sewing loft each Christmas.

 Posted 2019 Feb 22